Slixerr/Weather-Station/README.md

 ## Tools and Lenguages used

 Languages: Java, HTML, and CSS.

 Tools: Visual Studio and Scene Builder (for the interface).

 ## Run application

-his project does not have an .exe file for running the application, as it was not within the scope of the assignment.
+This project does not have an .exe file for running the application, as it was not within the scope of the assignment.
 You can download all the necessary tools, such as Visual Studio, and run the program.